Alberta Centennial Addiction & Mental Health Research Chairs

 - Stronger connections between research and practice settings

-The intention is to recruit individuals working in addiction or mental health services and population health research with expertise in one of the Research Program’s four priority areas, to serve as Research Chairs.
-Funding commitments from Alberta Health Services, Alberta Enterprise and Advanced Education, Alberta Health, and the Norlien Foundation have enabled the recruitment of these nationally-and internationally-recognized experts.
+Individuals working in addiction or mental health services and population health research with expertise in one of the Research Program’s four priority areas were recruited to serve as Research Chairs.
+Funding commitments from Alberta Health Services, Alberta Innovation and Advanced Education, Alberta Health, and the Norlien Foundation have enabled the recruitment of these nationally-and internationally-recognized experts.

 - Coordination across Alberta;